Viadux

-Viadux is a mixed-use skyscraper complex under construction in the Castlefield area of Manchester, England.
+Viadux is a mixed-use skyscraper complex under construction on Great Bridgewater Street in the Castlefield area of Manchester, England.
 The first phase comprises a 40-storey residential tower that was completed in 2024.
-The second phase, approved in May 2025, includes the 246 m, 76-storey Nobu Manchester which will contain apartments and a 160-bed hotel, as well as a 23-storey residential building.
+The second phase, approved in May 2025, includes the 246 m, 76-storey Nobu Manchester which will contain apartments and a 160-bed hotel and is planned to become the tallest building in Greater Manchester, as well as a 23-storey residential building.

-At 139 m, the first phase Viadux Building B2 is the 11th-tallest in Greater Manchester, as of October 2025.
+At 139 m, the first phase Viadux Building B2 is the 14th-tallest in Greater Manchester, as of August 2026.
 It was designed by SimpsonHaugh, who also designed the adjacent Beetham Tower, which was completed in 2006.

 History

 Planning

 A planning application for a 40-storey residential building, 14-storey office building, together with ground floor commercial space, was submitted to Manchester City Council in April 2017, with approval obtained in July 2017.
 A number of planning condition variations and non material amendments for the development were subsequently made.

 In October 2022, it was reported that the developer Salboy was looking to replace the approved office element with a second apartment building that could be up to 60 storeys.

 In November 2023, second phase plans were unveiled by the developer for a 76-storey skyscraper and a 23-storey building, with a combined total of 900 apartments.
 The tower was proposed to be 241 m (790 ft).

 In October 2024, Salboy announced that the second phase plans would be redesigned to accommodate a 160-bed hotel on the lower floors of the tower.
 The number of apartments in the building would reduce from 782 to 452 and its overall height would slightly increase as a result.

 In April 2025, Manchester City Council initially approved plans for the second phase scheme, known as Viadux 2.
 The following month, it was reported that the Music Venue Trust had not been properly consulted due to an administrative error, requiring the application to be reheard at a planning committee on 29 May 2025.
 The council approved the scheme for the second time.

 When constructed, at 246 m, Viadux 2's skyscraper Nobu Manchester will overtake Deansgate Square South Tower to become the tallest building in Greater Manchester, the tallest building outside London, as well as the third-tallest building in the United Kingdom.